Leonor2004/FSI_24-25/CTFs/CTF5.md

     </figure>
 </div>

-Then we just need to know what's the buffer size that we find by loocking at the source code and was 32 bytes.
+We then learn that the buffer has 32 bytes of size by looking at the source code.

-This was all we need to do the exploit.
+This is all we need to perform the exploit.

 ## Exploit

-To do the exploit we create an script in python where we call the program, build a payload and put the payload in the input of the program.
+To carry out the exploit we create a python script where we call the program, build a payload and put the payload in the input of the program.

 Here is how the payload is constructed:
 - `flag\x00`: